The Post (film): Costume design

 Writing for The New York Times, Manohla Dargis indicated some high points in the costume design used in the film stating, "The costume designer Ann Roth subtly brightens Katharine, taking her from leaden gray to free-flowing gold."

 Music

 The score for the film was written by John Williams; it is his 28th collaboration with Spielberg.
 The music is a combination of traditional orchestral instrumentation and what Williams has called "very light, computerised electronic effects."
-Williams was originally attached to write the music for Spielberg's Ready Player One, but, because both films had similar post-production schedules, Williams chose to work on The Post, while Alan Silvestri composed for Ready Player One.
+Williams was originally attached to write the music for Spielberg's 2018 film Ready Player One, but, because both films had similar post-production schedules, Williams chose to work on The Post, while Alan Silvestri composed for Ready Player One.
 Spielberg has said that The Post was a rare instance in which he went to the recording sessions "having not heard a note" in advance.

 Recording began on October 30, 2017, in Los Angeles.
 The soundtrack was released digitally by Sony Classical Records on December 22, 2017, and in physical form on January 12, 2018.